-Welcome to the new school year!
+It is with great pride that I welcome you to the Cantalician Center for Learning and to say, "Happy 60th anniversary, Cantalician!"
 For the last 60 years, the Cantalician Center for Learning has been committed to excellence in providing quality, compassionate, personalized educational services to children with a wide range of intellectual disabilities.